emmt/ImageProcessing.jl/README.md

 Operators `∈` (`in`), `⊆` (`issubset`), and `∩` (`intersect`) may be used with points, intervals, and bounding-boxes.
-Integer-valued points, intervals, and bounding-boxes my also be tested with these operators against `CartesianIndex`, `AbstractRange{<:Integer}`, and `CartesianIndices` provided the 2 latters have unit-step.
+Integer-valued points, intervals, and bounding-boxes my also be tested with these operators against `CartesianIndex`, `AbstractRange{<:Integer}`, and `CartesianIndices` provided the two latter have unit-step.
 The operation will be performed as if the point, interval, or bounding-box has been converted to its discrete counterpart.